cashubtc/nuts/tests/06-tests.md

 # NUT-06 Test Vectors

 These vectors use fixed challenges and timestamps for reproducibility.
-Wallets generate fresh random challenges for actual requests as specified in [NUT-06](../06.md).
+Wallets that include challenges generate fresh random challenges for actual requests as specified in [NUT-06](../06.md).

 ## Identity key derivation